Meet the mentors passionate about providing health services, community support, and counselling in the community!

 I am so excited to be a part of the netWORKING mentorship program!
 My name is Alisha Morgan.
 I’m a born and raised Torontonian to parents from Trinidad.
 I went to the University of Toronto where I majored in Biology and minored in Psychology and French.
 I did my graduate degree in Physical Therapy and I’ve been working in a hospital as a paediatric physiotherapist for over 12 years.
 A few years ago, I decided to pursue my passion of helping people to live happier and more fulfilled lives and I became certified as a Life Coach.
 I then started my own coaching business.
 I love doing one-on-one coaching sessions and workshops where I support people with things like confidence, the inner critic, and finding fulfillment and joy in their lives.
 I have many interests outside of my professions including reading, watching movies, dance and travel.
 I look forward to getting to know the women in this program and I look forward to us sharing with and learning from each other!

-My name is Léa and I am a 25-year-old black woman with a vision and a purpose.
-As a woman walking in her purpose, I cease opportunities which allow me to help other women how to also walk in their own purpose, because I believe that the best leaders are those who teach others how to lead.
+My name is Léa and I am a proud to be black woman with a vision and a purpose.
+As a woman walking in her purpose, I cease opportunities which allow me to help my counterparts walk in their own purpose as well.
+I do so because I believe that the best leaders are those who teach others how to lead.
 Black women have been predisposed to self-hate through various platforms.
-The betterment and progression of black women is very important to me.
-I currently work in the field of health promotion as a bilingual community health worker with a focus on French Language Services.
-The community I work in is racialized and I see the impact that race has on people’s lives.
-I have a genuine passion for giving back to the community and helping people develop skill sets that will allow them to discover their purpose and the things about themselves that would make them excel in their lives & career.
-Through my mentoring skills, I would like to teach black women to love themselves unapologetically regardless of their skin tone, hair texture, body shape and anything else that anyone has ever belittled them for.
-This mentorship project is mutually beneficial for all participants, because the mentors can also learn from the mentees and not just the other way around.
-I am excited to meet the group of black women that are part of this project, and should this project ever come to an end, I hope it won’t be the end of the legacy that will come out of this.
+Hence, the holistic well-being and progression of black women and black communities is important to me.
+I work in the field of health and community services, and I am the founder of All Things Slayah.
+The community work that I do is rooted in combating anti-black racism while improving social determinants of health impacting black communities.
+I have a genuine passion for giving back to the black communities and helping black people develop skill sets that will allow them to discover their purpose and skills that can push them to excel in their lives & career.
+I believe this mentorship project is mutually beneficial for everyone involved, because mentors can also learn from their mentees and not just the other way around.
+I am excited to continue being a mentor with Women’s Health In Women’s Hands and I look forward to building a meaningful & trusting relationship with my mentee.

 Hey all!
 My name is Kavita Bailey, I am currently a full time registered nurse working at William Osler Health systems in their pediatric and neonatal ICU units; I also work part-time with the City of Toronto Parks and Recreation division.
 Both allow me to be involved in my community and give me access to opportunities within the hospital and community; I am also a part of a community support group at the University of Toronto that often posts volunteer and learning opportunities all of which I would love to pass on!
 Hit me up if you have any questions, about *anything*, let me know your interests so I know what opportunities might interest you.
 If you feel you need an ice breaker in your email, I love Disney movies and the Harry Potter series J #kidatheart.
 I went to a predominantly Caucasian high school, where in my experience, you could feel the awkward tension (that actually rose into incidents a few times, even with teachers!) between the white students and the black students as well as the underlying homophobia.
 We, the black students (at the time there was approximately 20 of us), didn’t feel represented so we did something – I helped create the Black History Everyday group and co-founded the school’s first Gay Straight Alliance.
 Both groups gave me the opportunity to help others and myself along the way.
 I helped create and present innovative educational campaigns to spread awareness regarding issues of racism, sexual orientation and marginalization.
 I continued to volunteer there after I went to University to help other students take the reins.
 I attended to the University of Toronto, twice, once for my Bachelor of Science degree (majored in Human Biology and Psychology, minored in French), then again for my nursing degree.
 Both degrees I did while volunteering with various organizations and working *several* part-time jobs including: City of Toronto Parks and Recreation where I teach science, creative writing, skating and karate.
 Work-life balance has been a persistent theme in my journey, it gets tough but I try to face every day it with positivity and give it my best!
 I don’t always succeed, but every day is a new day to do better!
 I was born and raised in Rexdale.
 I love my community and I see all of its potential so I take any chance I can to give back, whether it be in my work at the hospital and community center or volunteer opportunities.
 I’d like to share my experiences, pass on opportunities and see the youth in my community succeed!
 Many opportunities are based on access, who you know and how you were able to find out, so let’s get netWORKING and show them our amazing potential!